ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <br>Sally </a> <br /> As a user, I want to see my profile on different sized screens.</td>
  <td>Page responsivity</td>
  <td>Make pages of application responsive, including mobile responsive</td>
- <td>Now I can see my profile page on my tablet.
+ <td>Now I can see my profile page and the leaderboard on my tablet and smartphone.
 Fantastic!
-This is very convenient for me because I am more familiar with my tablet.</td>
+This is very convenient for me because I am more familiar with these devices.</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>